Jon Berti Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in MLB.
+- The pitching staff for the Cubs has a collective 9.5 K/9, the seventh-best in MLB.

-- The Cubs' 3.35 team ERA ranks fourth among all league pitching staffs.
+- The Cubs' 3.50 team ERA ranks eighth among all MLB pitching staffs.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (23 total, one per game).
+- The Cubs allow the fifth-fewest home runs in baseball (23 total, 0.9 per game).

-- The Cubs are sending Stroman (2-2) out to make his sixth start of the season.
-He is 2-2 with a 2.17 ERA and 30 strikeouts in 29 2/3 innings pitched.
+- Steele (4-0) takes the mound for the Cubs in his sixth start of the season.
+He's put together a 1.19 ERA in 30 1/3 innings pitched, with 29 strikeouts.

-- The righty last appeared on Sunday against the Los Angeles Dodgers, when he went five innings, allowing five earned runs while giving up six hits.
+- His most recent time out was on Tuesday against the San Diego Padres, when the left-hander threw 5 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.